 How does a fake door test work (and why)?

-That’s why, when they enter the fake door (be it a CTA button, an in-app notification, or a fake advertisement), they are taken to another page that reveals the truth – the product is not there yet but could be coming in the future.
+That’s why, when they enter the fake door (be it a CTA button, an in-app notification, or a fake advertisement), they are taken to another page that reveals the truth; the product is not there yet, but could be coming in the future.

-When is it beneficial to use fake door testing?
+When should you use fake door testing?

-There are several situations when you might want to consider running such a test.
+There are several situations when you might want to consider running such a test before fully committing to development.
+Let’s look at the most important ones.

 If you would like to see how it works in practice, have a look at the example of Buffer, a social media management tool.